Spitfire Saga – Full innsats – Bind III

 Betaling/Payment:

 Bankkonto: Send betaling til bankkonto nr.
-90410634677 (Handelsbanken Oslo).
-Merk betaling med betalers navn.
+90410634677 (Handelsbanken Oslo)

-Send payment to Bank Account No. 90410634677 (Handelsbanken Oslo).
-Include payers name with payment.
+From Europe outside Norway: After receiving quote of total price (book price and postage / shipment), send payment to Account No. 90410634677 (Handelsbanken Oslo).
+Include payer’s name with payment.
 IBAN: NO3690410634677.
 Swift: HANDNOKK

 Luftseire og tap, slit og heder